- Published: 2014-04-04 (Rev. 2016-11-20) - Contact: Ian Langtree at Disabled World

 - Synopsis: Tips on cleaning up and getting rid of odor from heating oil spills and leaks in your home basement.

-About Heating Oil
+Definition: Heating Oil

 A low viscosity, liquid petroleum product used as a fuel for furnaces or boilers in buildings.
 Home heating oil is often abbreviated as HHO.